uwacyber/cits1003/cits1003-project/overview.md

 If you are unsure whether what you planning to do would be academic misconduct or not, check with the lab facilitators or the unit coordinator.

 **NOTE**: For the 6 unique challenges, your flags must be your own.
 If your flag for any of these challenges is the same as another student's, all students involved will receive no points for that challenge, regardless of whether the flag is correct.
-For example, student A and a few other students submitted UWA{abc123} for one of the 6 challenges, then all the involved students will receive no marks for that challenge, regardless of whether the flag itself is correct.
+For example, student A and a few other students submitted UWA{abc123} for one of the 6 challenges, then all the involved students will receive no points for that challenge, regardless of whether the flag itself is correct.